 To have full-time status, you must be enrolled in at least four courses or 180 teaching hours per session.

-To have deemed full-time status, you must be enrolled in at least 76 course hours, which generally means two courses per session.
+To have deemed full-time status, you must meet the criteria for deemed full-time status and be enrolled in at least 76 course hours, which generally means two courses per session.
 NOTE: If you enrol in a physical education course (30 hours), make sure you combine it with a 60- or 75-hour course.

 How many courses must I be enrolled in at Cégep à distance to be a part-time student?